adityaashuklaa/Docker/Readme.md

 ## Docker Kill
 - docker kill {contaainerId} => this command will kill the container
 - To remove the image docker rmi {image name} command is being used.

+## DockerFile
+- If you want to create an image from your own code, that you can push to dockerhub, you need to create a dockerfile for your application.
+- A Dockerfile is a text document that contains all the commands a user could call on the command line to create an image.